tcltk/tcl/doc/markdown/lremove.md

 # Description

-**lremove** returns a new list formed by simultaneously removing zero or more elements of \fIlist\fR at each of the indices given by an arbitrary number of \fIindex\fR arguments.
+**lremove** returns a new list formed by simultaneously removing zero or more elements of *list* at each of the indices given by an arbitrary number of *index* arguments.
 The indices may be in any order and may be repeated; the element at index will only be removed once.
-The index values are interpreted the same as index values for the command \fBstring index\fR, supporting simple index arithmetic and indices relative to the end of the list.
-0 refers to the first element of the list, and \fBend\fR refers to the last element of the list.
+The index values are interpreted the same as index values for the command **string index**, supporting simple index arithmetic and indices relative to the end of the list.
+0 refers to the first element of the list, and **end** refers to the last element of the list.

 # Examples